SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/bean-manager.md

  |useFactory           |if to construct the bean with a factory function                      |```Beans.register(Logger, {useFactory: () => new ConsoleLogger()});```|
  |useExisting          |if to create an alias for another bean registered in the bean manager |```Beans.register(Logger, {useExisting: ConsoleLogger});```|

-> For Angular developers, the API looks familiar because inspired by Angular.
+> For Angular developers, the API looks familiar because inspired by Angular for registering providers.
 </details>

 <details>